SaltyGoo/saltygoo.github.io/class/fi_barbarian.md

 **D20 Advantages**
 1. You can speak to (horses or trees or unconscious people)
-1. You understand alchemy
+1. You are skilled in Alchemy
-1. You are hypernumerate
+1. You are an expert in Mathematics, you cannot fail any check related to that
 1. You can fight perfectly in darkness, read lips, and signs
 1. You can always tell that someone is lying
-1. You can tell someone's HD by seeing them fight
+1. You can tell a creature's level by seeing them fight
-1. You are a master (economist or political scientist)
+1. You are a skilled in Economy or Political Science
 1. You can always predict the weather
-1. You know the layout of Heaven like it's the next city over
+1. You know the powers and weaknesses of angels and devils you meet
 1. You charm and are charmed by (farmers or merchants or nobles)
-1. You can always navigate urban environments
+1. You can always disapear in a crowd.
 1. You walk on water
 1. You can change your gender presentation at will
 1. You leave no tracks and have no scent